 “The one at Paheli.
 Listen, I should call the cops.”

 “I’ll be right there.”

 “No – don’t bother.
 Okay, sure.
 Come on over.
 Thanks.”
 Lucy hung up and sobbed briefly, then looked out the window.
 Her shoes stuck in the lawn in a pink salutation, insanely cheerful.
 Mr. Murphy circled the yard, his tail low, his body flattened almost to the ground.

 She unlocked the doors and stuck her head out.
 “Mr. Murphy,” she stage-whispered.
 “Mr. Murphy.
 You come here.
 Right now!”

 Mr. Murphy looked at her as if she were suggesting he cartwheel himself inside and make her a casserole.
 He went back to his prowling, his sleek body pressed into a horizontal cylinder, reminding Lucy of a hoagie.
 He was a hotheaded cat sandwich and was not, in no uncertain terms, going to come into the house with her.
 She stepped inside again, watching him, the phone tight against her ear.
 “Hello?” she said.
 “This is Lucy Jones.
 At 112 Seacoast Heights.
 There’s a dead body in my garden.
 I’ll need a cruiser over here right away.”

-She hung up and opened the sliders, standing outside the door for a few seconds, and placed a hand on the side of the house before moving forward.
+She hung up and opened the doors, standing outside for a few seconds and placing a hand on the side of the house before moving forward.
 She approached the small shed, winding around behind it quietly, as if she would disturb the ex-person laying in the tulips; as if she’d wake her.
 She peeked around the side of the shed, Mr. Murphy at her ankles, his ears flattened to his head, hissing intermittently.